beautiful-docs/beautiful-docs/README.md

 Beautiful docs is a documentation viewer based on markdown files.
 Documentation manuals can be described in a manifest file using JSON.
+It can also generate a static site.

 Features:

  - [Markdown syntax](http://daringfireball.net/projects/markdown/syntax) (with support for [Github Flavored Markdown](http://github.github.com/github-flavored-markdown/))
  - Uses files (store them anywhere, in git for example)
  - Automatically generate the table of content
+ - Very easy to create your custom theme
+ - Generate any kind of pages with your custom site.
+Easily create a presentation website for your project.
- - Clean and simple to use interface
+ - Clean and simple to use default theme
  - Stylesheet for printing
  - Supports [embedly](http://embed.ly/)
  - Easy to customize (eg.: for organizations)